Introduction#

 • Ownership

-• Customizable Email IDs
+• n number of custom Email IDs

 https://www.mail-tester.com/ helped me a lot during the setup process to make sure everything was correct.